google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-media-updates.md

 }
 ```

-For info, Chrome’s current implementation raises this exception when new
+By the way, Chrome’s current implementation raises this exception when new
 playbackRate is either negative, less than 0.0625, or more than 16.
 Give a try
 to the [official
 sample](https://googlechrome.github.io/samples/media/playback-rate-exception)